Did you know that the way you prepare your images for your website can make big difference in your SEO?

 here are a few examples:

-You want to avoid keyword stuffing, it’s best to be concise and to the point.
-You can include more specifics in your alt-tags (blog post coming soon).
+You want to avoid keyword stuffing.
+It’s best to be concise and to the point.
+You can include more specifics later in your alt-tags (view blog post).
 Make sure you’re using a dash (-) instead of an underscore (_) between words.
 Finally, it’s best to avoid using the same keywords for the entirety of the images on your site.
 They don’t all have to be different, but it’s best to break it up and use terms that are specific to each session.

 You can rename a large group of images in one of two ways: